aint/octopus/README.md

 ---

-**Octopus** is an open-source microservices dependency analysis tool that is simple and easy to use.
+**Octopus** is an open-source microservice architecture tool for visualizing dependency graph.
+It's simple and easy to use.

 # Why